Nenad Simić

-Nenad Simić (born 16 April 1984) is a Serbian footballer who currently plays with FK Loznica in the Serbian First League.
+Nenad Simić (born 16 April 1984) is a Serbian retired footballer.

 Playing career

 Simić began his career in 2002 with FK Jedinstvo Donja Mutnica in the Serbian League.
 In 2003, he played in the Second League of Serbia and Montenegro with Morava Ćuprija.
 In 2005, he signed with FK Jagodina, and had several loan spells with Radnicki Kragujevac, FK Mladenovac, Sumadija Jagnjilo, FK Novi Pazar, and Sumadija Arandjelovac.
 He later played with FK Voždovac.
-In 2012, he played in the Serbian First League with FK Jedinstvo.
+In 2012, he played in the Serbian First League with Jedinstvo Putevi Užice.